 The Covered Person must appeal the Adverse Benefit Determination before the Covered Person may exercise his or her right to bring a civil action.
-This Plan provides two (2) levels of benefit determination review and the Covered Person must exercise both levels of review before bringing a civil action.
+This Plan provides internal and external reviews and the Covered Person must exercise both levels of review before bringing a civil action.

-To initiate the first level of benefit review, the Covered Person must submit in writing an appeal or a request for review of the Adverse Benefit Determination to the Plan within one hundred eighty (180) days after the Adverse Benefit Determination.
+To initiate the internal level of benefits review, the Covered Person must submit in writing an appeal or a request for review of the Adverse Benefit Determination to the Plan within one hundred eighty (180) days following receipt of notification of an Adverse Benefit Determination denial.
 The Covered Person should include any additional information supporting the appeal, or supply the information required by the Plan that was not initially provided, and submit the appeal to the Plan within the one hundred eighty (180) day period.
 Failure to appeal the Adverse Benefit Determination within the one hundred eighty (180) day period will render the determination final.
 Any appeal received after the one hundred eighty (180) day period has expired will receive no further consideration.